-Kelli has funded healthcare for 141 patients in 16 countries.
+Kelli has funded healthcare for 155 patients in 16 countries.

-Kelli has funded healthcare for 141 patients in 16 countries.
+Kelli has funded healthcare for 155 patients in 16 countries.

-Josias is a three-year-old boy from Haiti.
-He lives with his parents and older brother.
-He is a happy and playful toddler who loves to smile and play!
-Josias has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Josias has been experiencing developmental delays.
-He cannot walk or talk yet.
-Without treatment, Josias will continue experiencing severe physical and developmental delays.
-Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Josias at Hospital Bernard Mevs to treat his hydrocephalus.
-This is the only site in the country where this care is currently available.
-The procedure is scheduled to take place on July 20th.
-This critical treatment will place a shunt to drain the excess fluid from Josias's brain to reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Josias will hopefully develop into a strong, healthy young boy.
-Josias's family has shared that they hope this surgery will allow him to be more independent.
+Deylove is a five month old girl from Haiti.
+She lives with her mom and dad and 2 older brothers.
+Deylove has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Deylove has been experiencing Increasing head circumference.
+Without treatment, Deylove will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Deylove at Hospital Bernard Mevs that will treat her hydrocephalus.
+This is the only site in the country where this care is currently available and the procedure is scheduled to take place on March 2nd.
+This critical treatment will drain the excess fluid from Deylove's brain to reduce intracranial pressure and greatly improve her quality of life.
+With proper treatment, Deylove will hopefully develop into a strong, healthy young girl.
+Her family is relieved and happy that this surgery will give their little girl a chance of survival.